rimihaeg/workout-tracker/readme.md

 | Yes | GET | ~~/api~~/me/sets?limit={int} |
 | ~~Yes~~ | ~~DELETE~~ | ~~/api/me/{setId}~~ |

+A more detailed API specification can be found at the end of this document.

 During implementation of the templating there was an issue with the API calls.
 The endpoints were moved from `/...` to `/api/...`.
 A new HTML controller was created to support all the calls to the website itself.